X (Mega Man): Reception

 Heather Alexander of Kotaku compared X's lamentation of his actions to similar soldiers such as 2B from Nier Automata, who finds herself in a endless cycle of violence, and Raiden from Metal Gear, who questions the nature of his missions.
 Alexander expressed feeling guilty upon completing the game, as the final narration highlighted X's depression over the chaos of war.
 Michael McWhertor of Polygon pointed out the heavier themes of the Mega Man X series, specifically X's struggle with the morality of fighting other Reploids, and said that his empathy for humanity made him unique.
 MagMix noted that X stands out within the franchise for his sensitive personality despite his skill, to the point that the manga based on the series shows him crying, as well as his design being more elaborate than previous heroes and contrasting with Zero and Sigma.
 X was also noted as being a more innovative character for his skills in the games.
 The manga series by Iwamoto Yoshihiro helped enrich X's character through his interactions with fellow Maverick Hunters and the notable violence.
 Rosângela Fachel de Medeiros of Universidade Regional Integrada do Alto Uruguai e das Missões observed that in Mega Man Maverick Hunter X, while X is portrayed as a weakling due to being the only Reploid in the world capable of expressing human emotions due to his potential to develop as he fights for society.
-The writer noted that the original video animation Day of Sigma places great emphasis on X's desire to avoid violence despite his strength to fight for others.
+The writer noted that the original video animation The Day of Sigma places great emphasis on X's desire to avoid violence despite his strength to fight for others.
 X's lack of early inclusion in Mega Man X7 led to negative response.

 There was also commentary about X's Command Mission persona by Anthony Hubeny from Stockholm University, who stated that, though Z initially comes across as a stereotypical hero written for a young audience due to the lighthearted premise, the plot takes a dark turn on several occasions when harm befalls X or his allies, resulting in X taking on a more realistic persona where the group is more serious.
 As a result, Hubeny viewed X as a knight holding virtues, who tries to talk to the enemy before resorting to violence and often displaying noteworthy chivalry.
 MagMix was drawn into Command Mission thanks to X's new design and the bonds formed between him and his allies as the story progresses until its ending, which would surprise the audience.